QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

 Once you’ve reviewed everything and made any necessary updates or adjustments, we’ll be ready to move things forward and get you devving in no time!

-# ✦═══════✦ 🔍 Set Plan Review ✦═══════✦ // TODO

-## 🎓 Development Intentions // TODO, only include this for Jr Dev Requests
+# 🎓 Development Intentions // TODO, only include this for Jr Dev Requests
 /// Ask what their intentions are for joining the program.
 We are searching for individuals who wan't to become full devs rather than devs that only stay for a little while.
 - What are your main motivations for joining the RA Developer Program?
 - Do you see yourself becoming a full developer, or are you mainly interested in trying it out temporarily?
 - Are there specific games or genres you’re especially interested in working on?

+# ✦═══════✦ 🔍 Set Plan Review ✦═══════✦ // TODO

 ## 🎯 Overal Set Design // TODO
 /// Balance, creativity, progression, and content coverage.